使用警語:中文譯文來源為 Google 翻譯,僅供參考,實際內容請以英文原文為主

 Jim Marrone - Analyst

-Okay, thanks for the clarification then Walter.
+Okay.
+Thanks for the clarification there, Walter.
 Thank you.

 Operator